harlanx/mkv_profile/README.md

 <img src="assets/icons/mkv_profile.png" width="300"/>
 </p>

 Automatically manage and mux series or movie files to the common conventions used by media players and media servers.
-The GUI is intentionally made simple and is designed for least user interactions by implementing per profile configuration to manage files and generate a command to be used on mkvmerge process.
+The GUI is intentionally made simple and is designed for least user interactions by implementing per profile configuration to manage files and generate a command to be used on muxing process.

 ## Preview
 <p align="center">